Windows-1252

-Windows-1252 is often assumed to be the encoding of text in operating systems, in particular on Microsoft Windows; this is only gradually being changed to UTF-8.

-Details

-This character encoding is a superset of ISO 8859-1 in terms of printable characters, but differs from the IANA's ISO-8859-1 by adding additional characters in the 80 to 9F (hex) range (the ISO standards reserve this range for control characters).
-Notable additional characters include curly quotation marks and all printable characters from ISO 8859-15.
+Name

 It is known to Windows by the code page number 1252, and by the IANA-approved name "windows-1252".

-At one stage many Microsoft internet products produced text in Windows-1252 but marked as ISO-8859-1.
-A result was that all the quotes and apostrophes (produced by "smart quotes") were replaced with question marks or boxes when viewed on non-Windows operating systems.
-Most modern web browsers and e-mail clients treat the media type charset ISO-8859-1 as Windows-1252 to accommodate such mislabeling.
-This behavior is now required by the HTML5 specification.
-Browsers appear to treat the charset "ASCII" and missing charsets the same.

 Historically, the phrase "ANSI Code Page" was used in Windows to refer to non-DOS encodings; the intention was that most of these would be ANSI standards such as ISO-8859-1.
 Even though Windows-1252 was the first and by far most popular code page named so in Microsoft Windows parlance, the code page has never been an ANSI standard.
 Microsoft explains, "The term ANSI as used to signify Windows code pages is a historical reference, but is nowadays a misnomer that continues to persist in the Windows community."

-In LaTeX packages, CP-1252 is referred to as "ansinew".
+LaTeX can input Windows-1252 by using inputenc.sty with parameter ansinew (and more recently cp1252).

 IBM uses code page 1252 (CCSID 1252 and euro sign extended CCSID 5348) for Windows-1252.

-It is called "WE8MSWIN1252" by Oracle.
+It is called "WE8MSWIN1252" by Oracle Database.